Uight/DspFiltersNet/README.md

 **DspFiltersNet** is a digital signal processing library for **.NET 8.0**.

-It allows the creation of teh following FilterTypes:
+It allows the creation of the following FilterTypes:

 1. MovingAverage
 2. FrequencyFilters